A NATIONAL HOLIDAY IN CYPRUS

 THE BATTLE OF NAVARINO

-The Battle of Navarino in 1827 was a pivotal naval battle in the Greek war of independence.
+The Battle of Navarino in 1827 was a pivotal naval battle.
 Greece was supported by the combined fleets from Britain, France, and Russia, and went on to defeat the Ottoman fleet.
-This battle significantly tipped the scales in favor of the Greeks.
+This battle significantly tipped the scales in favour of the Greeks.

 THE ESTABLISHMENT OF THE MODERN GREEK STATE

-The great powers of the time intervened diplomatically following 6 years of conflict.
-This directly led to the Treaty of London in 1827, which sought to establish a settlement in favor of Greek independence.
-The treaty enabled the establishment of the modern Greek state.
-Three years later, the Treaty of London officially recognised Greece as an independent state, although the borders were limited initially.
-Further territorial gains were made through subsequent treaties.
+The great powers of the time also intervened diplomatically following the years of conflict.
+This directly led to the Treaty of London, which was agreed in 1827.
+This treaty, which became the cornerstone of the establishment of the modern Greek state, sought to establish a settlement in favour of Greek independence.
+This materialised three years later when a Greek state with limited borders was initially recognised internationally.
+Further territorial gains were achieved through subsequent treaties.

-The Kingdom of Greece was established in 1832 when King Otto of Bavaria was officially recognised as the King of Greece.
-His monarchy faced numerous challenges, including economic struggles and internal divisions.
-The monarchy proved pivotal to the resurgence of Greek culture and identity and this led to a flourish of arts and sciences that reflected a renewed national Greek pride.
+The Kingdom of Greece was then established in 1832.
+King Otto of Bavaria was officially recognised as the King of Greece.
+The monarchy proved pivotal to the resurgence of Greek culture and identity.
+This led to a flourish of arts and sciences that reflected a renewed national Greek pride.
+His monarchy, however, faced numerous other challenges, which included economic struggle and several internal divisions.

 RESHAPING THE LANDSCAPE